reowst/sdk/FAQ.md

 Access to console platform support requires proof that you are a registered developer for that platform.
 Please contact sales@networknext.com for more information.

+## What if my platform isn't listed above

+Please contact sales@networknext.com so we can understand your use case.
+Thanks!

+## What locations are supported by Network Next?

+Network Next is now deployed worldwide.
+Please contact sales@networknext.com to discuss a trial so we can ensure that we optimally target the location of your game's userbase.

 ## Do you have an Unreal Engine 4 Plugin?

 Yes.
 Please contact sales@networknext.com

 ## Do you have a Unity plugin?

-Not yet, but we're actively working on it right now!
-Coming very soon.
+Not yet, but we're actively working on it.
+Please contact sales@networknext.com and let us know you're interested.

 ## Can I use Network Next for player hosted servers?